 We need to package the chaincode before it can be installed on our peers.
 For each package you create, you need to provide a chaincode package label as a description of the chaincode.
 Use the following commands to package a sample Go, Node.js or Java chaincode.

 Go

-''' before packaging Go chaincode, vendoring Go dependencies is required like the cd /opt/gopath/src/github.com/hyperledger/fabric-samples/chaincode/abstore/go this packages a Go chaincode.
+''' before packaging Go chaincode, vendoring Go dependencies is required like the following commands.

-→following commands.